spatie/laravel-open-telemetry/docs/introduction.md

 The package will automatically measure any jobs.
 Any measurements in the job will be associated with the web request that dispatch it.

-This is how it would look like in Jaeger:
+This is what it would look like in Jaeger:

 ![screenshot](https://spatie.be/docs/laravel-open-telemetry/v1/images/trace-with-job.jpg)

 Jaeger and similar tools can calculate averages and display very interesting statistics around the measurements made.
-This will greatly help you understand how your application as a whole is performing.
+This will greatly help you understand how your application performs as a whole.

 This package isn't a full implementation of everything Open Telemetry has to offer.
 Its goal is to provide the easiest way to work with traces and span in a Laravel app.